How to Manage a Multi-Generational Workforce Effectively

 - Offer post-retirement opportunities

-GenXers are the leaders of today with companies utilizing this generation to gain a competitive advantage.
+GenXers are today’s leaders, with companies utilizing this generation to gain a competitive advantage.
 Known to be knowledge experts and bearers of many skills, this group is forging digital transformations within organizations.
 But they are a frustrated group.
-With many Baby Boomers clinging to their jobs and postponing their retirement, GenXers are now competing with and even being leapfrogged by eager Millennials when it comes to career advancement.
+With many Baby Boomers clinging to their jobs and postponing their retirement, GenXers are now competing with and even being leapfrogged by eager Millennials regarding career advancement.

 Gen X Motivators